Club Officers and Committee Members for 2020/2021

 and learn to like core work (or at least do some).

 I started my sporting career on a completely different path, competing internationally in Shotokan Karate.
 When I retired from competition, I was always looking for something to give me that competitive edge back.
 I started cycling and then took up swimming again, wanting to be one of those people that could do continual lengths of front crawl up and down the pool!
 (Little did I know I would end up doing the same thing in the sea!)

 It didn’t take long after that for me to find the world of triathlon (Even though I hate running!).
 I joined Portsmouth Triathletes in March 2018, completed my first Go Tri in April and I haven’t looked back, I am hooked!
-I have since completed in Sprint and Olympic Distances and am looking forward to my first 70.3 in Vichy in August 2019.
+I have since completed in Sprint and Olympic Distances and my first 70.3 Ironman in Vichy.

 Being a member of this club has been a breath of fresh air, the support and friendship have been amazing and I now have something to focus my competitive spirit into, with lots of socialising and cake too … bonus!

 Aims for this year: